Jefferson Park, Denver: Jefferson Park's renaissance

 By the 1990s Jefferson Park's location, affordable housing, and neighborhood feel brought it back to the attention of the city and home-buyers that were tired of long commutes and wanted an urban lifestyle.
 Jefferson Park was made a focus neighborhood by the city of Denver and investment in infrastructure and beautification began.
-Eventually, Jefferson Park United Neighbors (or JPUN) was formed in 2000, after a controversial large-scale development by Sullivan-Hayes twas proposed.
+Eventually, Jefferson Park United Neighbors (or JPUN) was formed in 2000, after a controversial large-scale development by Sullivan-Hayes was proposed.

 The residents of Jefferson Park banded together and formed JPUN after the now defunct Jefferson Park Neighborhood Association (JPNA) failed to act.
 The neighbors formed JPUN, created by-laws, and fought Sullivan-Hayes by talking to their council people and Mayor Wellington Webb.

 The proposed development which would have condemned many 19th Century homes and turned the park into an amphitheater was defeated.
 It was at this point that the residents turned their attention to improving the neighborhood.